kidonchu/ember-doc-block-presentation/PITCHME.md

 ### Not defining @class level docblock

-* You should define @class
+You should define @class if you are adding any primary tags to the file.

-* If @property is defined but not @class, the property shows up as if it belongs to different @class
+If @property is defined but @class is not, the property shows up as if it belongs to different @class.

 ---

-### Not having blank line between description and tag groups

----

-### Incorrect type
+### Wrong type declaration

 ---